pendo-io/pendo-mobile-sdk/android-integration/android_sdk_manual_installation.md

-# Pendo SDK Android Manual Installation
+# Pendo SDK Android manual installation

 If you are having problems installing the SDK, please follow these steps -